-Dr. Barg met his wife Edna Mae Webber in Montreal while she was in nurse’s training.
-She was born in Toronto on the 31st of October, 1918, the oldest of 5 children born to Roy Harrison Webber and the former Louise Greig.
+Dr. Barg met his wife, Edna Mae Webber in Montreal while she was in nurse’s training.
+Mrs. Barg was born in Toronto on the 31st of October, 1918, the oldest of 5 children born to Roy Harrison Webber and the former Louise Greig.
 Mrs. Barg graduated from Oakwood Collegiate Institute in Toronto.
 She moved to Montreal and supported herself, by working at the Student Christian Movement, prior to entering nurses training.
 She graduated from the Montreal General Hospital School for Nurses in 1946.
 Dr. and Mrs. Barg were married on the 31st of August, 1946.
-She enjoyed knitting, reading, travelling and caring for her family.

 Dr. and Mrs. Barg had 6 children; Stephan, Karen, Philip, John, Deborah and Charlotte.